 Design is key to our economic growth and cultural evolution.
 A designer’s role involves both individual ingenuity as well as collaborative creativity.
-Designers can no longer function in isolation since in today’s society design is not just a creative and thoughtful activity but also a collaborative venture.
-In the Visual Communication and Strategic Branding course at the Srishti Manipal Institute, we focus on nurturing engaged and socially aware professionals who become agents of change, activism and advocacy in the context of business, society or environment.
+Designers can no longer function in isolation since today design is not just a creative and thoughtful activity but also a collaborative venture.
+In the Visual Communication and Strategic Branding course at the Srishti Manipal Institute, we also focus on educating our students to become engaged and socially aware professionals who become agents of change, engaged in activism and advocacy in the context of business, society, or environment.

-This course is designed to address communication and marketing needs of a variety of industry clusters across new as well as traditional mediums, materials and platforms.
+This course is designed to address communication and marketing needs of variety of industry clusters across new as well as traditional mediums, materials, and platforms.
 Learning fundamental skills, design processes and conceptual thinking takes precedence over learning to use computer applications and software.
-Gaining wider historical and contextual perspectives, strategies and solutions, proficiency in communication and presentation skills, decoding and making meaningful forms and executing these forms and messages on various media are some of the objectives.
+Gaining wider historical and contextual perspectives, strategies and solutions, proficiency in communication and presentation skills, decoding and making meaningful forms and executing these forms and messages using various media are some of the objectives of this course.

 We locate ourselves at the meeting point of business necessity and artistic value, where Integrity and personal expression of art meets the purposefulness of commerce supported by a genuine insight into people and the way they feel.

 VCSB students’ work during Social Communication Studio.

 VCSB 2nd year students work on multi-lingual poster design.

 The curriculum comprises of different ways of learning as follows:

 - Foundation introduces students to basic principles and tools of Art, Design and Technology as methods, tools and processes.
 Read more >>

 - Disciplinary Studios are learning spaces where students develop core disciplinary capabilities, while navigating a trans-disciplinary environment